 Learning About Organelles

-On the third day of their unit, Ms. Sneed introduced more organelles.
+On the third day of teaching cells, Ms. Sneed introduced more organelles.
 “Let’s kick off our science lesson with this Organelle Rap (4:07) from Jamie Welsh,” she said.
 Looks of surprise ran across the students’ faces.
 Then they started bopping to the catchy beat.

 “Today you’ll do a little research.
 You must find out what each organelle, or cell part, does – as well as where it’s found.”

 “I’ve shared the URLs for a few websites with you.
 The interactive cell models on Cells Alive! provide great visuals and information.
 Biology4Kids.
 You can also learn about cells with HubPages.
 And yes, I shared the link to the rap too.
 Those of you who are musically inclined may use it as a resource as well.”